YangLabHKUST/MRbenchmarking/README.md

 [Dataset3]();
 [Dataset4]().

-The GWAS summary data files (after data preprocessing) and the summary statistics for selected IVs are available for downloading.
+The GWAS summary data files (after data preprocessing) and the summary statistics for selected IVs are also available.

 ## Results